Western capercaillie: Courting and reproduction

 The breeding season of the western capercaillie starts according to spring weather progress, vegetation development and altitude between March and April and lasts until May or June.
 Three-quarters of this long courting season is mere territorial competition between neighbouring cocks or cocks on the same courting ground.

 At the very beginning of dawn, the tree courting begins on a thick branch of a lookout tree.
 The cock postures himself with raised and fanned tail feathers, erect neck, beak pointed skywards, wings held out and drooped and starts his typical aria to impress the females.
 The typical song in this display is a series of double-clicks like a dropping ping-pong ball, which gradually accelerate into a popping sound like a cork coming off a champagne bottle, which is followed by scraping sounds.

 Towards the end of the courting season the hens arrive on the courting grounds, also called "lek", Swedish for "play".
 The cocks continue courting on the ground: This is the main courting season.
 The cock flies from his courting tree to an open space nearby and continues his display.
 The hens, ready to get mounted, crouch and utter a begging sound.
 If there is more than one cock on the lek, it is mainly the alpha-cock who engages in copulation with the hens.
 In this phase western capercaillies are most sensitive to disturbances.
 Even single human observers may cause the hens to fly off and prevent copulation in this very short time span where they are ready for conception.

-In Nordic countries male western capercaillies are reputed for their combative behavior during mating season, sometimes chasing off any people who enter their territory.
+In Scandinavia and in Scotland, male western capercaillies are well-known for their combative behavior during mating season, sometimes even challenging and chasing off people who enter their territory.
 In a study it was found that the testosterone level in such "deviant" males was about five times higher than that of normal displaying males.

 There is a smaller courting peak in autumn, which serves to delineate the territories for the winter months and the next season.